-It is the object of this invention to provide a pneumatic caster featuring a specially machined vertical tube stem that is structurally strong, yet lightweight, so as to attach the caster such that the stem could be swaged from below the bearing races in order to secure the stem, bearing races, and yoke as one assembly.
+It is the object of this invention to provide a pneumatic caster featuring a specially machined vertical tube stem that is structurally strong, yet lightweight, so as to attach the caster to the cart front axle.
+In addition, this stem must be designed such that the stem could be swaged from below the bearing races in order to secure the stem, bearing races, and yoke as one assembly.